 Episode 3 - Mysterious Prophet of the West

-Two groups of men trying to kill Joseph: those outside the Mormon Church in Illinois who are publishing material against the Prophet through their newspaper, “The Warsaw Signal,” and those who have recently left the Mormon Church and begun work on publishing their anti-Mormon newspaper, “The Nauvoo Expositor”.
+Two groups of men trying to kill Joseph: those outside the Church of Jesus Christ of Latter-day Saints.
+Citizens in Illinois who are publishing material against the Prophet through their newspaper, “The Warsaw Signal,” and those who have recently left the restored Church of Jesus Christ and begun work on publishing their newspaper, “The Nauvoo Expositor”.